vince8nt/Collatz-Conjecture-/README.md

 # Collatz-Conjecture-
-Computes and analyses the patterns of the Collatz Conjecture.
+Computes and analizes the patterns of the Collatz Conjecture.

 The Collatz Conjecture is based around the group of sequences:
 Given an arbitrary integer as the first term,